D-WIS/DDHub-Semantic-Interoperability/docs/DDHub_semantic_model.md

 >Beyond the ability of two or more computer systems to exchange information, semantic interoperability is the ability to automatically interpret the information exchanged meaningfully and accurately in order to produce useful results as defined by the end users of both systems.
 To achieve semantic interoperability, both sides must refer to a common information exchange reference model.
 The content of the information exchange requests are unambiguously defined: what is sent is the same as what is understood.
 The possibility of promoting this result by user-driven convergence of disparate interpretations of the same information has been the object of study by research prototypes such as S3DB.

 >Cross-domain interoperability involves multiple social, organizational, political, legal entities working together for a common interest and/or information exchange.

+We use our own definitions of interoperability, and introduce the **_Levels of Drilling interoperability_**:

+- Technical: drilling systems can exchange binary signals with each other’s but there are no requirements that the systems are capable to make sense of the binary data, e.g. data are transmitted through high speed telemetry, yet the provider of the high speed telemetry is unable to decipher the information that passes through its network.
+- Syntactical: there is a protocol that allows to send/receive numerical values between drilling systems under access control, e.g. OPC-UA used in a key/tag structure, WITSML log objects allow to exchange Booleans, enumerations, integers, floating-point values, yet without human interpretation to connect to the right tag or mnemonics, it is not possible to interpret the meaning of the data.
+- Semantic: There is an agreement about the meaning of exchanged data between drilling systems, e.g. WITS0, OPC-UA’s RIM & DIM, WITSML’s drilling data model (except logs), DDHub semantic network allow to exchange drilling data either based on an pre-agreed static data model description (WITS0, RIM DIM, WITSML) or a dynamic description (DDHub).
+- Dynamic: New drilling data information can be added on the fly and drilling systems can interpret the meaning the data, e.g. DDHub allows to describe new signals or configurations that have never been thought earlier.
+- Organizational: Different disciplines can exchange drilling data regardless of their different domain perspectives, e.g.  geologists, geo-physicists, reservoir engineers, petro-physicists, geo-mechanics have all different views on drilling data than drilling engineers and all of them are equally valid.

 It provides standardized ways of representing the meaning of the various signals involved in drilling operations, enabling DAS to interpret them correctly, without ambiguity.